-At the beginning, Twitch used to be based around the gaming industry, allowing gamers to live stream their gameplay.
-Meanwhile, the platformdeveloped the IRL streaming section and expanded to eSport competitions broadcasts as well.
+In the beginning, Twitch used to be based around the gaming industry, allowing gamers to live stream their gameplay.

 On the other hand, if you’ve got the time and skills, and you want to stick to your current browser, then follow the instructions listed below.

 How can I fix the Twitch error code 4000?

 1. Play the stream in the pop-up player

 - Click the Settings icon in the bottom right corner of the stream.

 - Select the Popup Player.

 Sometimes, while waiting for the stream to open, different issues could appear stopping your Internet access briefly.